sophiaelizecruz/sophiaelizecruz.github.io/essays/final-essay.md

 Be careful and do not assume the reader understands what “configuration management” or “design patterns” or whatever means.
 You must define these terms if you are using them.

+# Welcome to the End

+Coming into 314, I was very excited to experience a building an application with a group and working on my web development skills.
+While it took some time to get used to, I ended up looking forward to the Workout of the Day as it allowed me to practice and demonstrate what I had learned from the module.
+The class was fast-paced and intense at times, but that's to be expected of a 300-level class, and I honestly enjoyed every minute of the class.
+During my free time, I found myself wanting to make my own sites and planning projects to do over the summer to practice the skills that I acquired, such as designing a website for my high school's band and orchestra program.
+Besides the technical aspects of the class, I was happy that we were able to develop our professional personas by developing our technical portfolio and exercising our project management, communication, and problem-solving skills.
+Writing these technical essays helped me to review the content from the modules, as well as utilize tools such as Grammarly to improve my writing.
+Developing my technical portfolio also helped me to prepare for another program that I had taken this semester, which focused on resume/cover letter development and other career- related aspects.

 - more efficient problem solving
 - more skills beyond what i had conceived